 Start using the program by selecting the method.
 Do this using the Quick Action toolbar button New Diagram opens a dialogue box.
 There are four choices.
 Popular Methods contains Doubles, Minor, Triples and Major methods commonly found in the Ringing World Diary.
 For other methods classified by the Central Council, click the Use Library button.
 There are thousands of methods in their library.
 For those that are not, the Enter Notation button allows those to be input too.

-The library file is a snap shot of the Central Council's library in Nov 2011.
-The file contains seventeen thousand methods.
+The library file is a snap shot of the Central Council's library in June 2012.
+The file contains eighteen thousand methods.
 On the selection screen type in the first few letters of the method name required to scroll it into view.
-Workshop now has limited support for plain courses of Principles. (eg Stedman)
+Workshop only has limited support for plain courses of Principles. (eg Stedman) whereas the online web version 'Change Ringers Toolkit' has full support

 The screen shot to the left shows the principal controls of the program.
 The bottom status bar contains guidance, error reports and program help.
 Across the top of the viewing area are a series of quick action buttons, these are short cuts to the most commonly used function that appear on the menu bar.
 To get the most from the program fully investigate the menu options.